- Are your deadlifts flawed?

 Bend the bar:

-The next postural element to check off your deadlift list more involves a technical component that isn’t so visible to an untrained eye.
+The next postural element to check off your deadlift checklist more involves a technical component that isn’t so visible to an untrained eye.

-Once you hinge your hips and secure your spine into the neutral position you want to bend the bar.
-Now this element is obviously going to be applicable to when you perform a standard barbell deadlift, but it is also a technical component you can apply to a trap bar and other training implement as you perform the deadlift movement with more experience.
+So once you hinge your hips and secure your spine into the neutral position you want to bend the bar.
+Now this element is obviously going to be applicable to when you perform a standard barbell deadlift, but it is also a technical component you can apply to a trap bar as well.

 However bending the bar during a barbell deadlift means that you want to get your grip set on the bar once the rest of your body is in position.
-From here you want to crush your grip and mimic the act of trying to bend the bar around your body in a horseshoe like pattern as you begin to pull the weight up off of the floor.
+After doing this from this point you want to crush your grip and mimic the act of trying to bend the bar around your body in a horseshoe like pattern.
+You’ll want to do this as you begin to pull the weight up off of the floor.

 The act of bending the bar in this manner will secure your deadlift posture as you’ll immediately discover that it will engage your lat muscles which will in turn pull your shoulder girdle into a more secure position.
 This will allow you to start the lift from a much stronger position of function.

 This is a more subtle and technical component to getting your body into the proper deadlift posture, but it’s absolutely necessary.
-Once you have practiced your set up and can master getting your body into the correct deadlift posture as I’ve outlined here you’ll be more capable of executing a successful deadlift with bigger PR’s while minimizing injury.
+This is the case because once you have practiced your set up and can master getting your body into the correct deadlift posture as I’ve outlined here you’ll be more capable of executing a successful deadlift.
+As a result this will lead you to bigger PR’s while minimizing injury.

 Correct Deadlifting Posture: The Takeaway

-If you implement these steps in setting up our deadlifting posture prior to pulling the weight off of the floor I guarantee you’ll see drastic improvement in your muscle and strength gains.
+If you implement these steps in setting up your deadlifting posture I guarantee you’ll see drastic improvement in your strength.

 What area of your deadlift needs improvement?